djberube/sqlaxe/README.md

 # SQLAxe

-Eventually, SQLAxe will be a jq-like tool for manipulating SQL files.
+SQLAxe is a tool for manipulating SQL files.
+The primary

-However, for now, SQLAxe is a syntax-aware command-line tool implementing the following commands:
+Specifically, SQLAxe is a syntax-aware command-line tool implementing the following commands:

 1. `split`, for splitting large SQL files into smaller, more manageable files based on the SQL statements they contain.
 It supports various SQL dialects and provides options for pretty printing and specifying the output directory.